 These conceptualizations describe BI as a business capability based on the availability and usability of data generated information.
 The IT capabilty to deploy relevant information based on data processing can be seen as inevitable component of the business capability BI.
 To resume BI can be characterized by the following description:

 Business Intelligence is a discipline which focusses on enabling the usage of data for business concerns by

-- gathering data on organizations‘ processes and environment
+- gathering data on organizations‘ processes and their environments

-- providing processing of data as value adding information services
+- providing processing of data to add value by making useful information out of data and deliver valuable information services

 - and managing a framework of guidelines, tools and processes needed for these concerns

 APA-citation: Westenberger, H. (2023, December 3).
 Business Intelligence Conceptualizations.
 Retrieved October 3, 2023, from https://blogs.gm.fh-koeln.de/westenberger/research/dwh_bi/business_intelligence_conceptualizations/

 Remark: According to Rouhani the BI conceptualization proposed here can be classified as enabler approach.

 Kimball, Ralph (2008): The data warehouse lifecycle toolkit.
 2nd ed.
 Indianapolis, IN: Wiley Pub.